huaweicloud/terraform-provider-huaweicloud/website/docs/r/ces_alarmrule.html.markdown

 the `alarm_actions` block supports:

-* `type` - (Optional) specifies the type of action triggered by an alarm. the value can be notification or autoscaling.
+* `type` - (Optional) specifies the type of action triggered by an alarm. the value can be *notification* or *autoscaling*.
-    notification: indicates that a notification will be sent to the user.
+    - notification: indicates that a notification will be sent to the user.
-    autoscaling: indicates that a scaling action will be triggered.
+    - autoscaling: indicates that a scaling action will be triggered.

 * `notification_list` - (Optional) specifies the topic urn list of the target notification objects. the maximum length is 5. the topic urn list can be